introvertNerd00/portfolio_react/README.md

 Welcome to my personal portfolio!
 This website showcases my skills, projects, and experience as a web developer.

 =--------------------=
-      Navigation
+     #Navigation
 =--------------------=
-Header: The top navigation bar provides links to different sections of the site:
+</br>Header: The top navigation bar provides links to different sections of the site:

 About: Get to know me, my background, and my passion for development.